+The best bet for everyday cleaning is hand-washing your cookware in hot, soapy water and drying it thoroughly with a soft cloth before storing.
 Using a dishwasher is controversial; experts are divided on the effect the detergents have on stainless steel finishes.
-If you do use the dishwasher, remove your cookware after the wash cycle and dry it by hand to avoid spotting.
+If you do use the dishwasher and want to prevent spotting, remove your cookware after the wash cycle and dry it by hand.